Academics

 College Counseling Office:

-• Offer students mock interview opportunities with a counselor or a guest from a college
+• Offer students mock interview opportunities with a counselor, a guest from a college, or an alumni interviewer.

-• Submit, per request of the student, a student’s transcript, recommendations, and Archmere profile
+• Submit, per request of student, a student’s transcript, recommendations, and Archmere profile.

-• Send final transcripts to one school that student lists on their Graduation Survey as enrolled school
+• Send final transcripts to one school that the student lists on their Graduation Survey as enrolled school.

 Questions?
 Contact: